HabardiT/iframe-microfrontend/README.md

 ## Demo
+This demo does not include Micro-Services.
-The solution provided has 5 micro-frontends and a parent application:
+The solution provided has 6 micro-frontends:
 | Component | URL |
 | ------ | ------ |
 | Parent | http://localhost:5000/ |